gonnagetapower/fb-task/README.md

+## The application has not been finalized yet!!!

 ## Application for viewing matches, teams and leagues(API calls)
 The code is written in both functional and class style to show what I know.
 ## Installation